thieaj/server-setup/README.md

-# Self-Host Server Configuration Install Script
+# Self-Hosted Server Configuration Script

 This script is what I consider a "base" Ubuntu/Debian install configuration.